These red, white, and blue 4th of July rice krispie treats are quick and easy to make and are sure to be a crowd-pleaser.

 Whether you are just spending time as a family, out camping, or having a party with friends you will definitely want to add this delicious recipe to your must-make list.

-First, measure out the Rice Krispies into a large mixing bowl and set aside.
+First, measure out the Rice Krispies into a large mixing bowl and set them aside.

 Prepare a 9×13 baking dish by covering the inside with wax paper and lightly spraying with butter spray.